Arisophy/django-compositepk-model/README.md

 That's all.
 No additional definitions or virtual fields are required.

 *1: "migration" will fail because "primary_key=True" to multi-column.
-    lagacy tables already exisits, or must be created by hand.
+    lagacy tables already exisit, or must be created by hand.

 ### 2. Admin avairable